paynow-gg/gmod-addon/README.md

 ## Installation

+Copy all files from this repository to a directory named `garrysmod/addons/paynow`.

-The PayNow plugin configuration is automatically saved into the `garrysmod/addons/paynow` directory.
+The PayNow plugin configuration is automatically saved into the `garrysmod/data/paynow` directory.

 ## Configuration